Mahonia Crossing

 Path to Net Zero: Community Building

-NGBS Emerald Certification
+NGBS Gold Certification

 Mahonia Crossing’s affordable “Community for All Ages” approach identifies and aims to respond to the rapidly evolving needs of our society.
 Through a researched understanding of local socio-economic stratification, climate change, and generational social gaps, Scott Edwards Architecture in partnership with the project team offers replicable design solutions for these pervasive and complex issues.